Exact solution for the quantum and private capacities of bosonic dephasing channels

+However, all of these possibilities are hindered in practice because all quantum systems are subject to decoherence~\cite{S05}.
+A very simple decoherence process takes a density operator $\rho = \sum_{n,m} \rho_{nm} \ketbraa{n}{m}$ to $\rho' = \sum_{n,m} \rho_{nm} e^{-\frac{\gamma}{2}(n-m)^2} \ketbraa{n}{m}$, where $\gamma\geq 0$ measures the extent to which the off-diagonal elements are reduced in magnitude.
+This process is also called dephasing, because it reduces or eliminates relative phases.
 Decoherence is a ubiquitous phenomenon affecting all quantum physical systems.
-In fact, in various platforms for quantum computation, experimentalists employ the T2 time as a phenomenological quantity that roughly measures the time that it takes for a coherent superposition to decohere to a probabilistic mixture~\cite{BHIGW91,FSLCMB95}.
-Dephasing noise in some cases is considered to be the dominant source of errors affecting quantum information encoded into superconducting systems~\cite{BDKS08}, as well as other platforms~\cite{Taylor2005,OLABLW08} (see also~\cite{AP08,Aliferis_2009,BP13}).
+In fact, in various platforms for quantum computation, experimentalists employ the T2 time as a phenomenological quantity that roughly measures the time that it takes for a coherent superposition to decohere to a probabilistic mixture.
+Dephasing noise in some cases is considered to be the dominant source of errors affecting quantum information encoded into superconducting systems~\cite{BDKS08}, as well as other platforms~\cite{Taylor2005,OLABLW08}.
 If those systems are employed to carry out quantum computation, then the errors must be amended by means of error-correcting codes, which typically causes expensive overheads in the amount of physical qubits needed.
 Not only does dephasing affect quantum computers, but it also affects quantum communication systems.
-Indeed, temperature fluctuations~\cite{W92} or Kerr non-linearities~\cite{Gordon:90,Kunz:18} in a fiber, imprecision in the path length of a fiber~\cite{D98}, or the lack of a common phase reference between sender and receiver~\cite[Section~II-B]{BDS07} lead to decoherence as well, and this can affect quantum communication and key distribution schemes adversely.
+Indeed, temperature fluctuations~\cite{W92} or Kerr non-linearities~\cite{Gordon:90} in a fiber, imprecision in the path length of a fiber~\cite{D98}, or the lack of a common phase reference between sender and receiver~\cite{BDS07} lead to decoherence as well, and this can affect quantum communication and key distribution schemes adversely.